Close

 • Other fitness requirements, such as pullups, flexed-arm hang and lifts

-The Army Combat Fitness Test has six events that assess your ability to perform physical tasks you may encounter in combat conditions:
+The Army Fitness Test has five events that assess your ability to perform physical tasks you may encounter in combat conditions:

 1. Strength deadlift: You must perform a three-repetition deadlift with the weight increased with each repetition.
 The weight range of the deadlift is 120 to 420 pounds.
 The deadlifts replicate picking up ammunition boxes, a wounded soldier, supplies or heavy equipment.

-You must complete all of these events in under 50 minutes.
+You must complete all of these events in a single session.

 The Navy Physical Readiness Test measures muscular endurance and aerobic capacity.
 It also includes a body composition assessment measuring height/weight, abdominal circumference and body fat.
 The Navy conducts PRT twice a year for all active-duty and reserve sailors, and recruits at boot camp are also evaluated.